verlok/verlok.github.io/_posts/2019-04-11-native-lazy-loading-with-vanilla-lazyload.md

 tags: [native, vanilla, lazyload, image, iframe]
 ---

-On April 6th 2019, Addy Osmany wrote about [native image lazy-loading ](https://addyosmani.com/blog/lazy-loading/).
+On April 6th 2019, Addy Osmany wrote about [native image lazy-loading](https://addyosmani.com/blog/lazy-loading/).
 Two days later Yvain, a front-end developer from Paris, [asked me](https://github.com/verlok/lazyload/issues/331) if my [vanilla-lazyload](https://github.com/verlok/lazyload/) could be a **loading attribute polyfill**, inspiring me to develop and release version 12 of the script, which features a new `use_native` option to enable native lazy-loading where supported.
 Here's how to try it out today.

 ## The browser you need

-Native lazy loading is in dev preview and available only in Chrome Canary under a flag.
+As of 10th April 2019, native lazy-loading is in dev preview and available only in Chrome 75, which means Chrome Canary, and under a flag.
 So in order to test it, you need to:

 1. [Download Chrome Canary](https://www.google.com/chrome/canary/) and install it
 2. In Chrome Canary, go to the URL *chrome://flags* and enable the following flags:
-   - Enable lazy image loading
+   - _Enable lazy image loading_
-   - Enable lazy iframe loading
+   - _Enable lazy iframe loading_
 3. Restart Chrome Canary

 ## Demo